electron/electron/docs/api/app.md

     * `~/Library/Application Support` on macOS
   * `userData` The directory for storing your app's configuration files, which by default it is the `appData` directory appended with your app's name.
-  * `browserData` The directory for storing browsing data.
+  * `browserData` The directory for storing browsing data, such as localStorage, cookies, and disk cache.
+By default this points to `userData`.
   * `temp` Temporary directory.
   * `exe` The current executable file.
   * `module` The `libchromiumcontent` library.